jmfd/travel-guides/tokyo.md

 ## Things you may have seen elsewhere but should skip
 - Harmonica Alley.
 There's not much here and its atmosphere is standard.
 Instead do the above mentioned Piss Alley or Golden Gai.
+- Musée du Chocolat Théobroma was featured on buzzfeed's [Worth It](https://www.youtube.com/watch?v=uDzl5PG51uI).
+The cake was good, but not up to my chocolate levels (I need an 11 on chocolateyness!) and not worth an entire trip out of your way for it.